SlangItUp/neb2081science/presentation-topics.md

 ## Subject Specific Topics

     - ### Physics
-      - a) Recent physical breakthroughs
+      - a) Recent physical breakthro
-      - b)
+      - b) What happens to a marbel ball if its thrown in a hole made through the earths equator?
+      - c) How does value of gravity differ ?

     - ### Chemistry
       - a)oxygen and its isotopes